Virtual environments

 $ python -m venv [name of or path to environment]

 where $ represents the command prompt, and we substitute in the name of the environment we wish to create.
-So if we want to create a virtual environment called “cs021” we’d use this command:
+If we want to create a virtual environment called “my_venv” we’d use this command:

 On some systems, python might be named python3.
 If you find yourself in that situation, just substitute python3 for python wherever it appears in the instructions.